 National Humanities Center Fellowship

-The National Humanities Center will offer up to 40 residential fellowships for advanced study in the humanities for September 2017 through May 2018.
+The National Humanities Center annually offers up to 40 residential fellowships for advanced study in the humanities.
 Applicants must have a doctorate or equivalent scholarly credentials.
 Mid-career scholars as well as senior scholars are encouraged to apply.
-Emerging scholar with a strong record of peer-reviewed work may also apply.
+Emerging scholars with a strong record of peer-reviewed work may also apply.
 The Center does not normally support the revision of a doctoral dissertation.